Content updates

 Discuss items for the case plan

-During the family group meeting, the convenor will guide discussion between all the participants to formulate an agreed case plan that:
+During the family group meeting, the convenor will facilitate discussion between all the participants to formulate an agreed case plan that:

 Refer to the Family group meeting convenor handbook for comprehensive guidance on addressing these items and convening the family group meeting.